Top 11 Most Expensive and Rarest Guns Still In Existence Today

 Designer: James Wilson

-Commonly referred to as Nock Guns, the seven barrel volley guns were actually designed by James Wilson.
-Wilson presented his design to the Board of Ordnance for testing in July 1779.
-Following testing at Woolwich Arsenal the Board of Ordnance decided that the guns, while of no use to the Army, might be useful aboard the Royal Navy’s ships.
-The volley gun’s impressive firepower could be devastating at the relatively short ranges aboard ships.
-The Navy had historically used blunderbusses/musketoons and the Board of Ordnance probably viewed Wilson’s gun as an advancement of this concept.
-London gunmaker Henry Nock was given an order for two ‘seven barrelled rifle guns’ for Admiralty testing but these proved slow to load in action and subsequent guns had smoothbore barrels.
+The seven barrel volley guns, also known as Nock Guns, were designed by James Wilson.
+In July 1779, Wilson presented his design to the Board of Ordnance for testing.
+Following testing at Woolwich Arsenal, the Board of Ordnance determined that the guns, while useless for the Army, could be useful aboard Royal Navy ships.
+The impressive firepower of the volley gun could be devastating at the relatively short ranges aboard ships.
+The Navy had previously used blunderbusses/musketoons, and the Board of Ordnance most likely saw Wilson's gun as a development of this concept.
+Two'seven barrelled rifle guns' for Admiralty testing were ordered from London gunmaker Henry Nock, but these proved slow to load in action, and subsequent guns had smoothbore barrels.

 8. Winchester Model 73